Before starting your family search at the Archives, it helps to prepare in advance to maximize your results and save time and frustration.

 Check to See If the Archives Has the Record:

-Please check the Public Records page, which describes the many records located at the Archives.
+Please check the Collections page, which describes the many records located at the Archives.
 The Archives Search database is another helpful tool for finding what records the Archives may have that are relevant to your research.

 Things to Avoid: